• About

 Letna Park Carousel

-If you walk to Letna Park through the streets from the Technical museum, you will see a boarded up round area, which covers the Europe’s oldest carousel, which was originally built in 1892.
+If you walk to Letna Park through the streets from the National Technical museum, you will see a boarded up round area, which covers the Europe’s oldest carousel, which was originally built in 1892.

 For a long time (since 2004), it’s been out of action and has recently undergone a long and expensive restoration.
 Finally, it was re-open in July 2022 and you can (again) ride the horses on this amazing carousel.